 The Calibre 1003 was considered so great an achievement by experts, including V&C itself, that in 2015 to celebrate the 60th anniversary of its release, V&C re-released the same model as the Historiques Ultra-Fine 1955, at a price of close to £30,000.
 This model and movement is still produced to this day and remarkably enough, despite the longevity of the Calibre 1003, its record for thinness still stands today: at 1.64mm as the world’s thinnest traditionally constructed watch movement.
 Of equal importance, many experts consider this to be the finest hand-wound movement ever made.

-The watch you see here is absolutely incredible, the dial, the case and the movement are all in sparkling condition.
-This watch measures an incredible 4mm, including the lens and also carries a white gold brushed bezel which we think adds perfect class and style to the watch when its on the wrist.
-This remarkable watch also comes complete with the original Vacheron Constantin service booklets which holds the correct numbers and dates the watch correctly to 1989.
+The watch you see here is absolutely incredible with the dial, case and movement all in sparkling condition.
+This watch measures an incredible 4mm thick, including the lens and also carries a white gold brushed bezel, adding both class and style to the watch when worn.
+This remarkable watch also comes complete with the original Vacheron Constantin service booklets which hold the correct numbers and date the watch correctly to 1989.

 The classic Vacheron & Constantin dial design here is totally classic and totally ageless, understated and executed to perfection.

-This dial is correctly and simply signed with ‘Vacheron Constantin’ and ‘Geneve’ at the very top of the dial with ‘Swiss’ at the very bottom of the dial below 6.
+This dial is correctly and simply signed with ‘Vacheron Constantin’ and ‘Geneve’ at the very top of the dial with ‘Swiss’ at the very bottom, below 6.